Back to Top

 Breakage & Split Ends

 Breakage and split ends are signs that a beard is under stress.
-They don’t happen overnight, and they’re rarely caused by a single mistake.
-Instead, they develop gradually through dryness, friction, and improper care.
+They do not happen overnight, and they are rarely caused by one mistake.

 What Breakage and Split Ends Really Mean